 Best of all, you will no longer have to deal with hand-cutting because this machine can handle materials from as thick as denim and canvas to anything as light as chiffon and silk.

 Why Should You Try It As Opposed To Any Other Cutter?

-This sleek machine offers 4 kilograms of cutting pressure which is 10X more than what its sibling the Cricut Air provides.
+The Cricut Maker offers 4 kilograms of cutting pressure which is 10X more than what its sibling the Cricut Air provides.
 Besides that, the Maker boasts a USB port, rotary blade, knife blade and a washable fabric pen.

 In addition to the handy tools, the cutter also comes with unlimited access to Cricut’s rich sewing pattern library.
 So if you love sewing as much as you love die cutting, this will be a major boost for you.

 Basically, each sewing pattern provided here comes in the form of a template of the item you’d need to sew.
 The templates are made from paper which means all you would need to do is trace your favorite pattern on the fabric you intend to use and the job is pretty much done.

 So, let’s say you’re planning to make a tote bag.
 With a low-end vinyl cutter, you would need to produce two side panels, 2 center panels, and a strap.
 Once you cut out these patterns, you’d then be required to trace them onto your fabric before pinning it and cutting out the pieces ready for sewing.
 Heck!
 That’s quite dull and time-consuming.

 The Cricut Maker, on the other hand, simplifies this task through its Design Space software.
 Thanks to this all-new flexibility, all you’ll need to do is plug and play and the machine will do the rest of the stuff for you.